 1 yellow onion, 3 ribs celery

-• In a separate bowl, combine the melted butter, beaten eggs, allspice, nutmeg, thyme, sage, salt, and pepper.
+• Combine the melted butter, beaten eggs, allspice, nutmeg, thyme, sage, salt, and pepper in a bowl.

-½ cup unsalted butter, ¼ teaspoon ground nutmeg, ¼ teaspoon ground allspice, 2 large eggs, 12 sprigs fresh sage, 4 sprigs fresh thyme, ½ teaspoon kosher salt, ½ teaspoon ground black pepper
+½ cup unsalted butter, ¼ tsp ground nutmeg, ¼ tsp ground allspice, 2 large eggs, 12 sprigs fresh sage, 4 sprigs fresh thyme, ½ tsp kosher salt, ½ tsp ground black pepper

 • Remove the squash from the oven, and place it in a large bowl.
 Add the meat and stir to combine.